nladha09/cuddly-fiesta-rhcsa/Udemy/scratch.md

      - `systemctl restart systemd-journald` - restart systemd-journal once changes are saved
      - `var/log/journal` - directory should be created

-- Mount and unmount CIFS network file systems objective has been withdrawn but not NFS network file systems: SAMBA and Windows integration doesn’t seem to be a priority anymore, at least on the filesystem side.
+- ~~Mount and unmount CIFS network file systems objective has been withdrawn~~ but not NFS network file systems: SAMBA and Windows integration doesn’t seem to be a priority anymore, at least on the filesystem side.
-- Mount and unmount network file systems using NFS (autofs)
+- Mount and unmount network file systems using NFS (**autofs**)
-- Configure disk compression objective shows up: Red Hat wants sysadmins to master the VDO technology, purchased several years ago.
+- Configure disk compression objective shows up: Red Hat wants sysadmins to master the **VDO** technology, purchased several years ago.
-- Manage layered storage is a new objective dealing with Stratis, the Red Hat‘s answer to the ZFS file system: not a new product but a better integration between LVM and xfs.
+- Manage layered storage is a new objective dealing with **Stratis**, the Red Hat‘s answer to the ZFS file system: not a new product but a better integration between LVM and xfs.
 - Configure time service clients objective replaces the previous Configure a system to use time services objective: Red Hat doesn’t ask candidates to set up time service client and server anymore but only time service clients.
-Knowledge of the NTP daemon is no longer necessary, that of Chrony is enough.
+Knowledge of the NTP daemon is no longer necessary, that of **Chrony** is enough.
-- Configure IPv4 and IPv6 addresses objective, previously associated with the RHCE 7 exam, is a new RHCSA 8 objective.
+- Configure **IPv4 and IPv6** addresses objective, previously associated with the RHCE 7 exam, is a new RHCSA 8 objective.
-- Restrict network access using firewall-cmd/firewalld and Configure firewall settings using firewall-cmd/firewalld are not really new objectives.
+- Restrict network access using **firewall-cmd/firewalld** and Configure firewall settings using firewall-cmd/firewalld are not really new objectives.
-- Configure superuser access is a new objective, which asks candidates to know the sudo command and associated configuration.
+- Configure **superuser access** is a new objective, which asks candidates to know the sudo command and associated configuration.
-- SELinux context stuffs
+- **SELinux** context stuffs